gelicia/vizMed/README.md

 -info page needs calculation description, what the cost actually is (see data dictionary), an explanation of some of the DRG abbreviations

 usability
-- Tooltip with % actually paid by medicare
 - DRG product line grouping

 -bradenton fl, all drgs